woctezuma/match-steam-tags/README.md

 -   `top100forever`, with respect to the number of players since March 2009
 -   `top100owned`, with respect to the estimated number of owners

-These rankings can be used to retrieve and aggregate genres and tags, such as:
+These rankings can be used to retrieve and aggregate genres and tags, as such:
 ```python
 import steamtags